St Joseph’s Primary School - O'Connor

 Parish Masses

-Next week, we commence our class parish Mass celebrations.
+We have commenced our class parish Mass celebrations.
 Each class will join with its buddy class to attend Mass at 9:15 a.m. with the St Joseph Parish community once per term, according to a roster.
 Students from the older class will be selected to proclaim the readings of the day, serve at the altar, and bring forward the offertory, while the younger class will read the Prayer of the Faithful.
 Below are the roster dates for Term 2:

 • 5 June – 4 Gold and Foundation White